 The substantial ruins of 10th century Montmajour Abbey are in a pretty location along the road to Arles, and have cloisters and a crypt to enjoy, as well as the possibility to climb the keep for some excellent views.

-Arles is to the south-west and Les-Baux-de-Provence to the north-east of Fontvieille, and there are many other of the well known sites of western Provence close by including Nimes, Pont du Gard and Avignon.
+Arles is to the south-west of here and the charming village of Les-Baux-de-Provence is to the north-east of Fontvieille, and there are many other of the well known sites of western Provence close by including Nimes, Pont du Gard and Avignon.

 Map of Fontvieille and places to visit

 Visit near Fontvieille with France This Way reviews

 ... or see ALL recommended places to visit in Bouches-du-Rhone

 Address: Fontvieille, Arles-Est, Arles, Bouches-du-Rhone, Provence, 13990, France || GPS: latitude 43.7278, longitude 4.70972

 Plan your visit to Fontvieille, Provence